 These general-purpose financial statements have been prepared in accordance with Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board.
 The financial statements comply with International Financial Reporting Standards adopted by the International Accounting Standards Board.
-This is the first financial statements of the Company presented externally in accordance with AASBs.
-As a result, the Company has applied AASB 1 First-Time adoption of Australian Accounting Standards.
-Accordingly, there are no comparative balances.
-No adjustments were recognized on adoption of AASB 1 First-time adoption of Australian Accounting Standards.
 The financial statements have been prepared on the historical cost basis.